Camas Culture Art Block

 April 2026: Opportunity for content/technical feedback and revisions

-Everyone is invited to the Ribbon Cutting & Art Unveiling Event on July 4th to celebrate the amazing artists and the stories they represent!
+Everyone is invited to the Ribbon Cutting & Art Unveiling Event on First Friday, July 3rd at 5pm to celebrate the amazing artists and the stories they represent!
 Block party event, food, activities…more details to come.

 Submit Your Artwork and Application Here!